ts-blink/token_auth/README.md

 ## Deploy and Configure

+Before using Trusted Authentication, you need to enable it.
+This can be done from the Developer Security Settings as described in the [Documentation](https://cloud-docs.thoughtspot.com/admin/ts-cloud/trusted-authentication.html)

 This service should be deployed to an environment that is

 1. Accessible to the embedding application that will need to use token authentication